Skip to Content

 Summer crops should be harvested before maturity to capture a milder taste and a crunchier vegetable.

-Most plants that produce underground vegetables are biennial, meaning that they have a two-year cycle.
+Most plants that produce underground vegetables are biennial, meaning they have a two-year cycle.
 The years may not run consecutively.

 When a seed is germinated, the plant’s initial energy is channeled into growing leaves.
 The chlorophyll in the leaves produces food for the plant.